keypom/keypom-docs/docs/Tutorials/Basics/simple-drops.md

 :::

 When interacting with the NEAR blockchain, the first thing that you must do is initialize a NEAR connection.
-This must be manually done with NEAR-API-JS but is done automatically with our Keypom-JS SDK through the use of the `initKeypom` function, which initializes a NEAR connection and intitializes the Keypom contract.
+This must be manually done with NEAR-API-JS but is done automatically with our Keypom-JS SDK through the use of the `initKeypom` function.

 Next, keypairs must be generated.
-Similar to initializing a NEAR conection, this must be done manually with the NEAR-API but is done automatically through the Keypom-JS SDK when creating a drop.
+Similar to initializing a NEAR conection, this must be done manually with the NEAR-API-JS but is done automatically through our Keypom-JS SDK when creating a drop.

 Finally, to create the drop we use `createDrop` with our Keypom JS SDK or `create_drop` in NEAR-API-JS.

-Note that with NEAR-API-JS, an attached deposit `parseNearAmount("2")` must be added to the `functionCall` function in order to fund the drop.
+Note that with NEAR-API-JS, an attached deposit `parseNearAmount("1")` must be added to the `functionCall` in order to fund the drop.

 <Tabs>
 <TabItem value="KPJS" label="🔑Keypom-JS SDK">